goyamamoto/effetune/docs/plugins/analyzer.md

    - Watch how different listening positions change the display

 Remember: These tools are meant to enhance your enjoyment of music by adding a visual dimension to your listening experience.
 Have fun exploring and discovering new ways to see your favorite music!

+## Latency Monitor

+Displays estimated audio input, processing, and output latency.
+The values are refreshed every second so you can keep an eye on how much delay is introduced by your system and effect chain.

+### What It Shows
+- **Input Latency**: Time from the audio source to the processing stage
+- **Processing Latency**: Estimated total latency reported by the browser
+- **Output Latency**: Time from processing to your speakers or headphones

+Use this tool to troubleshoot large delays or confirm that your setup is performing as expected.